Law school personal statement tips

 The personal statement is

-tailored to tell a professional program yourself in your own words.
+tailored to tell a professional program about yourself in your own words.
 The

 ultimate goal of your essay is to convince the reader that you belong at their